Hosea Hudson: Other activities

 In 1933 Hudson and three other Welfare workers gathered 400 men and women to discuss the payment for doing Welfare jobs.
 The group decided they must see the Birmingham city commissioner and demand that the government pay Welfare workers in money, not grocery slips.
 One hundred and fifty people marched to City Hall and planned to send six spokespersons (five men and one woman) to speak to Commissioner Jones.
-Two city detectives asked the woman and men where they were going.
-The group said they were on their way to see Commissioner Jones, and one of the detectives pulled out a pistol and forced five of them out of the building (of the six delegates, one was white; he was allowed through).
+Two city detectives asked the group where they were going.
+They responded that they were on their way to see Commissioner Jones, and one of the detectives pulled out a pistol and forced five of them out of the building (of the six delegates, one was white; he was allowed through).
 Days later, the workers sent a committee of nine to the Commissioner's office, but nothing came of that meeting except for a few concessions.

-In March 1946, 150 people from Alabama representing 26 WWII Veteran groups came together in a convention and created the Alabama Veterans Association.
+In March 1946, 150 people from Alabama representing 26 World War II Veteran groups came together in a convention and created the Alabama Veterans Association.
 At the convention, they "voted to characterize the Gillem [Board] report as 'Too little and too late,'" and discussed issues such as "the need for greater hospital, health and recreational facilities, low-cost price-controlled housing, state and federal FEPC laws; abolition of the poll tax and anti-lynching legislation."
 Hosea Hudson was one of the experts who led these discussions.
 He was the president of Local Union 2815 of the United Steelworkers of America at the time.